SoniaVivi/Image-Organizer/README.md

    `python3 -m pip install -r ./requirements.txt`

+**Generating an executable**

+Follow the steps below "Installing from source" then run

+`pyinstaller --paths . --onedir main.py`

+Pyinstaller may not detect ./vivid.kv, ./fonts, the fleep package, and/or kivy_install.
+If this occurs copy and move the missing files/directories to ./dist/main.

 **License**

 Vivid is released under the terms of the GPL-3.0-or-later license.
 Please refer to the LICENSE file.